Close

 Consistently steady glucose is one sign of good metabolic health.
 And improving your metabolic health can help you boost your energy, get better sleep, improve your mood, sharpen your focus, manage your cravings, and more.

-Different meals and activities can spike your body’s glucose.
-Too many intense spikes can lead to low energy, brain fog, restless sleep, poor mood, and constant cravings.
-But not all spikes are the same and everyone’s glucose reacts differently.
+Different meals and activities can spike your glucose.
+Too many intense spikes can lead to fatigue, brain fog, restless sleep, poor mood, and constant cravings.
+But not all spikes are the same – everyone’s glucose reacts differently.

-Lingo bridges the gap, helping bring complex glucose science insights to an every day audience.
-The Lingo biosensor, app, and proprietary glucose spike detection algorithm work together to translate your daily glucose patterns into a simple Lingo Count system.
+Lingo bridges the gap, helping bring complex glucose insights to an everyday audience.
+The Lingo biosensor, app, and proprietary spike detection algorithm work together to translate your daily glucose patterns into one simple number: The Lingo Count.
 As different foods or activities impact your glucose, Lingo responds with real-time coaching to help you adjust your habits, stick to your health goals, and keep your glucose steady.

-The expertise that’s needed to understand and interpret your glucose exposure is exactly why we created Lingo.
-Lingo puts the power back in your hands, coaching you as you manage your glucose exposure and retrain your metabolism.
+The inaccessibility of deep glucose insights is exactly why we created Lingo.
+Lingo puts the power in your hands, coaching you as you learn to manage your glucose and retrain your metabolism.

 Managing your glucose